Maciul/rails-ecomm/README.md

 ## Technologies Used

 - **Ruby on Rails:** Backend framework for building the application logic and API.
+- **Devise:** Flexible authentication solution for Rails, providing secure user registration and login functionality for admin users.
 - **Turbo Frames:** Enhance user experience with dynamic page updates and seamless navigation within the admin panel.
 - **Stripe API:** Secure payment processing and order management.
 - **Stimulus.js:** JavaScript framework for adding interactivity to the frontend.
 - **LocalStorage:** Efficiently manage the shopping cart data on the client-side.
 - **Chart.js:** Create interactive and visually appealing charts for the admin dashboard.
+- **Tailwind CSS:** Utility-first CSS framework for rapidly building a modern and responsive user interface.
 - **PostgreSQL:** Relational database for storing product, order, and user data.
 - **Heroku:** Cloud platform for deploying and hosting the application.